offbynull/learn/Biology/input/input.md

     crop 0.4005 0 0.1255 1.0
     ```

-    Nucleus membranes re-form around the newly moved apart sister chromatid pairs.
+    Nucleus_cell membranes re-form around the newly moved apart sister chromatid pairs.
 The sister chromatid pairs also start to un-condense but still remain attached at their centromeres.
 As such, the resulting daughter cells are said to have a haploid number of chromosomes -- each sister chromatid pair is technically considered to be 1 chromosome until it splits apart.

     During cytokinesis, the middle of the cell starts to push together and pinch off, forming 2 separate cells.
 Cytokinesis technically happens in parallel with telophase I (it isn't a part of telophase I), but it starts around the same time.